B-Ricey763/resume/resume.typ

   role: "CS 2110 Undergraduate Teaching Assistant",
   date: "July 2024 - Present",
   location: "Atlanta, GA",
-  [Instruct a classroom of 50 students on circuit logic, computer architecture, assembly, C programming, and more], [Assist hundreds of students in office hours to facilitate mastery through personalized teaching techniques], [Create and debug teaching tools such as circuit/assembly simulators and autograders to aid student learning], )
+  [Instruct a lab of 50+ students on binary computation, circuit logic, computer architecture, assembly, and C programming], [Assist 100+ students in office hours and forums to facilitate mastery through personalized teaching techniques], [Create and debug teaching tools such as circuit/assembly simulators and autograders to aid student learning], )